Hong Kong Express Rail Link: Service

 The XRL HK Section only serves the West Kowloon Terminus.
-Trains run to Guangzhou South Station in the Shibi Township of the Panyu District in southern Guangzhou through three intermediate stations, namely, Futian, Shenzhen North and Humen.
+Short haul trains serve stations on the Mainland section of the Guangzhou–Shenzhen–Hong Kong Express Rail Link.
 The expected travel time between Guangzhou South and West Kowloon stations was estimated to be 1 hour and 18 minutes based on the first trial run, up from the previously announced 47 minutes with a total distance of 142 kilometers.

-Shenzhen North station was opened on 22 June 2011 and the service was extended to Futian station on 30 December 2015.

-Trains departing from Hong Kong may have destinations beyond Guangzhou, through the Wuguang High-Speed Railway and the Shiwu High-Speed Railway, or via Shenzhen North to Hangzhou and Shanghai through the Xiashen Railway and the Huhangyong Railway.
+Long haul trains departing from Hong Kong will have destinations beyond the Guangzhou–Shenzhen–Hong Kong Express Rail Link. with services operating through the Wuguang High-Speed Railway and the Shiwu High-Speed Railway, or via Shenzhen North to Hangzhou and Shanghai through the Xiashen Railway and the Huhangyong Railway.